 Larger repair costs in case of self-inflicted debt must be borne by the participants.

 We recommend taking your own motorcycle clothes as well as your own helmet.

-Travelling with a passenger is possible for a lower travel price.
-Please ask a question for this.
+Traveling with a passenger is possible for a lower travel price.
+Please ask a question about this.

 How to get there The journey to Trivandrum takes place independently on the first day of travel.
 Departure is from Goa.
 Please contact us before booking your flight so that we can arrange the exact dates in advance.
 Airport transfers are included.

 Yes, an adapter is necessary, as in India most of the plugs are used.
 More information here.

 The climate is subtropical.
 In July/August is monsoon season, which manifests itself in short showers.
 The best time to travel is October to March.